Xbox (console)

 The Xbox had a record-breaking launch in North America, selling 1.5 million units before the end of 2001, aided by the popularity of one of the system's launch titles, Halo: Combat Evolved, which sold a million units by April 2002.
-The system went on to sell a worldwide total of 24 million units, including 16 million in North America; however, Microsoft was unable to make a steady profit off the console, which had a manufacturing price far more expensive than its retail price, despite its popularity, losing over $4 billion during its market life.
-The system outsold the GameCube and the Sega Dreamcast, but was vastly outsold by the PlayStation 2, which had sold over 100 million units by the system's end of production.
+The system went on to sell a worldwide total of 24 million units, including 16 million in North America; however, Microsoft was unable to make a steady profit off the console, which had a manufacturing price far more expensive than its retail price, losing over $4 billion during its market life.
+The system outsold the GameCube and the Dreamcast, but was vastly outsold by the PlayStation 2.
 It also underperformed outside of the Western market; particularly, it sold poorly in Japan due to its large console size and an overabundance of games marketed towards American audiences instead of Japanese-developed titles.
-Production of the system was discontinued starting in 2005.
-The Xbox was the first in an ongoing brand of video game consoles developed by Microsoft, with a successor, the Xbox 360, launching in November 2005, followed by the Xbox One in 2013 and the Xbox Series X and Series S consoles in 2020.
+Production of the system was discontinued in 2005.
+The Xbox was the first in an ongoing brand of video game consoles developed by Microsoft, and it was followed by the Xbox 360 in 2005, the Xbox One in 2013, and the Xbox Series X/S consoles in 2020.

 History

 Creation and development

 Before the Xbox, Microsoft had found success publishing video games for its Windows PCs, releasing popular titles such as Microsoft Flight Simulator and the massively successful Age of Empires after the creation of DirectX, the application programming interface (API) that allowed for direct access of the computer hardware and bypassing Windows.
-However, the company had not delved into the home console market of video games, which was dominated at the time by Sony's PlayStation.
+However, the company had not entered the home console market of video games, which was dominated at the time by Sony's PlayStation.
 Sony was working on its next video game console, the PlayStation 2 (PS2), announced officially to the public on March 2, 1999, and intended for the system to act as a gateway for all types of home entertainment.
 Sony presented a vision where the console would ultimately replace the desktop computer in the home.
 Microsoft CEO Bill Gates saw the upcoming PS2 as a threat to Microsoft's line of Windows PCs, worrying that the all-encompassing system could eliminate consumer interests in PCs and drive them out of the market.
 With video games rapidly growing into a massive industry, Gates decided that Microsoft needed to venture into the console gaming market to compete with Sony.
 Previously, Sega had developed a version of Windows CE for its Dreamcast console to be used by game developers.
 Additionally, Gates had directly approached Sony CEO Nobuyuki Idei before the public announcement of the PS2 regarding letting Microsoft develop programming software for the console.
 However, the offer was declined by Idei in favor of having Sony create proprietary software.
 Microsoft had also attempted to meet with Hiroshi Yamauchi and Genyo Takeda of Nintendo to potentially acquire the company, but Nintendo declined to go further.